 Maintaining or servicing the consumer’s account with the Credit Union, or with another entity as part of a private label credit card program or other extension of credit on behalf of such entity.

-A proposed or actual securitization, secondary market sale (including sales of servicing rights) or similar transactions related to a transaction of the consumer.
+A proposed or actual securitization, secondary market sale (including sales of servicing rights), or similar transactions related to a transaction of the consumer.

 With the written consent or direction of the consumer, provided the consumer has not revoked the consent or direction.